tamasino52/Railroad_and_Obstacle_detection/README.md

-# Project General Outline in English
+# Project General Outline
 This project is an ongoing project with the support of Spartan SW project to study **Computer Vision of Soongsil University**.
 The objective of the project is to improve problem resolution and understanding of the model by using a variety of deep learning models to meet the challenges faced in the field.

 **Our topic is to install a camera on the front of the train to detect tracks and obstacles.** The system is designed to minimize casualties and property damage by sending a signal to the engineer when the detected obstacle is on the track and there is a possibility of serious casualties or equipment damage in the event of a collision.
 For this purpose, the image of the track and the masked data were studied to create a **Segmentation Model**.
 Also we selected **Object Detection Deep Learning Model** to recognize obstacle.

 The data used for learning was prepared with track and train models and taken in a controlled environment.
 Our ultimate goal is to detect and signal the driver, even when any obstacles are detected, but because this project was designed for demonstration rather than for actual commercialization, we planned to learn only a few pre-selected obstacles and demonstrate them in a controlled environment.
 And because the number of used data is low, we've use **Augmentation** it in a variety of ways.

-Also, the model we used is **Faster-RCNN-Inception-V2** model.
+## Award & Performance
+1. Bronze Prize on Software Contest In Soongsil Univercity 2019.11.07
+2. Korean Software Registeration - Railway Obstacle Detection System(RODS) / Railroad Tracker 2019.11.30
+3. Patent Registeration - Railroad Obstacle Detection System(RODS) 2019.11.30

+## Models
+1. Railway Segmentation model : **U-net**
+2. Obstacle Detection model : **Faster-RCNN-Inception-V2**

 We used some of EdjeElectronics's code to design the model.
-The original author's Githeub code address is as follows.
+The original author's Githeub code address is as follows. https://github.com/EdjeElectronics/TensorFlow-Object-Detection-API-Tutorial-Train-Multiple-Objects-Windows-10

-https://github.com/EdjeElectronics/TensorFlow-Object-Detection-API-Tutorial-Train-Multiple-Objects-Windows-10

-### We will follow the general workflow:
+## Workflow:
 1. Setting for training
-2. Training model
+2. Training model(You can skip this to download pretrained models)
-3. Run
+3. Run Project

 **Time Estimated**: 8 hours

 By: Kim Minseok, Department of Software in Soongsil University / Lee Juhui, Department of Software in Soongsil University

-# Setting for training
+## Setting for training
 Our project based on **anaconda, tensorflow-gpu, jupyter notebook** and etc. So you have to install these first.
 Also, I made this project on **CUDA 10.0** and **cuDNN 7.3** environment.
 If you install another version, I don't warrant about result.
 I recommand to activate this code on virtual anaconda setting.

-# How to run
+## How to run
 1. Clone our git first
 https://github.com/tamasino52/Real-time-image-based-obstacle-detection-and-identification-system-using-deep-learning-on-railroad
 2. Clone https://github.com/tensorflow/models git